Seymour Durst

 Seymour Bernard Durst (September 7, 1913 – May 15, 1995) was an American real estate investor and developer.
-He was the creator of the National Debt Clock.
+He created the National Debt Clock.

 Early life and education

 Durst was born in the Washington Heights neighborhood of New York City, a son of Joseph Durst, a Jewish immigrant from Gorlice, Galicia, Austria-Hungary (present-day Poland), and Rose Friedwald.

 His father was a tailor who arrived penniless to the United States, eventually becoming a successful dress manufacturer and then expanding into real estate management and development.
 His father was also active in the Jewish community, serving on the executive committee of the Jewish Education Association and serving as president of the Hebrew Free Loan Society for 27 years.
 He had four siblings: Roy, Alma, Edwin and David.
 In 1931, Durst graduated from the Horace Mann School in Riverdale, the Bronx.
 In 1935, he graduated from the University of Southern California, where he majored in accounting.